-Dollar Energy Fund is halfway through a successful 2021-2022 program year.
+Dollar Energy Fund is halfway through its 2022-2023 program year.
 Let’s look back at what we have accomplished during the past six months, with the help of our staff, utility partners and supporters.

 Dollar Energy Fund hosted its annual Winter Warm Up Request-A-Thon in partnership with iHeartMedia and 3WS Pittsburgh.
-The event raised $150,492 to provide utility assistance to approximately 425 Pittsburgh households who were struggling to stay warm.
+The event raised $161,580 to provide utility assistance to approximately 449 Pittsburgh households (1,347 neighbors) who were struggling to stay warm.

 Dollar Energy Fund participated in #GiveBigPittsburgh and #ShareOmaha on Giving Tuesday.

-In January, Dollar Energy Fund raised more than $140,000 during its 8th annual Cool Down for Warmth event on Pittsburgh Today Live (KDKA-TV).
-The amount raised gave assistance to approximately 390 Pittsburgh families who were struggling to afford safe utility service.
+In January, Dollar Energy Fund raised more than $147,000 during its 9th annual Cool Down for Warmth event on Pittsburgh Today Live (KDKA-TV).
+The amount raised gave assistance to approximately 410 families in Western Pennsylvania who were struggling to afford safe utility service.

-The Robert Morris University Department of Athletics partnered with Dollar Energy Fund this season to assist families in the Pittsburgh region struggling to afford heat.
-The “Points for Power” program donated $1 for every point scored by the RMU men’s and women’s basketball teams.
-The total amount raised was $7,482.
+The Robert Morris University Department of Athletics partnered with Dollar Energy Fund once again this season to assist families in the Pittsburgh region struggling to afford heat.
+Through the “Points For Power” program, First Commonwealth Bank donated $1.00 for every point scored by RMU men’s and women’s basketball teams during the 2022-23 season.
+Each dollar donated was matched by Dollar Energy Fund’s utility partners.
+The total amount raised was $8,000.

-This year’s virtual Heat the Streets Run & Walk for Warmth in Nebraska raised $151,352 to provide utility assistance to Omaha Public Power and Metropolitan Utilities District customers in need.
+This year’s Heat the Streets Run & Walk for Warmth in Nebraska raised $138,000 to provide utility assistance to Omaha Public Power and Metropolitan Utilities District customers in need.

-Most importantly, Dollar Energy Fund has already distributed 10,899 grants, totaling $2.9 million across the country since October 1, 2021.
-Since 1983, we have assisted more than 769,000 households by distributing over $232 million in utility assistance nationwide.
+Most importantly, Dollar Energy Fund has already distributed 16,852 grants, totaling $5.3 across the country since October 1, 2022.
+Since 1983, we have assisted more than 811,500 households by distributing over $245 million in utility assistance nationwide.

-With your help, we can continue to provide immediate and direct assistance during our 2021-2022 program year.
+With your help, we can continue to provide immediate and direct assistance during our 2022-2023 program year.
 Your contribution, no matter how big or small, can make an extraordinary impact by ensuring local, limited-income families maintain or restore safe utility service and get on a path to self-sufficiency.
 If you would like to get involved during this program year, subscribe to our email newsletters to stay up to date on our latest fundraising campaigns.
-We have more fundraising opportunities coming up this year, including our Pittsburgh Penguins partnership campaigns, and the Golf Classic tentatively scheduled for September 9.

 On behalf of the many individuals, seniors, and families we have helped, we thank you for your continued support!